abhi-singhs/copilot-user-level-statistics-viewer/docs/project-overview.md

 	- `ModelFeatureDistributionChart` (from `ModelFeatureDistributionData`)
 - `copilotAdoption` – `CopilotAdoptionView` synthesizing feature adoption data and agent-mode heatmap.
 - `modelDetails` – `ModelDetailsView` for a selected `topModel`.
-- `customerEmail` – `CustomerEmailView`, generating an email-style summary based on the current filtered metrics.

 Navigation between these views is driven by buttons and tiles in the overview UI and side panel.